how to MS SharePoint

 • A good place to dabble in formatting is at the Column level, as it is a localized change to a single column and can easily be reverted.

 • Apply formatting but try to use consistent patterns for similar columns.
-Human brains rely on Spatial Memory to reduce cognitive burden and complete tasks more efficiently.
+Human brains rely on Spatial Memory to reduce the cognitive burden and complete tasks more efficiently.
 For users to be able to develop spatial memory, they require stable UIs where things don’t move around (much).

 • Consider using Workflow Launch buttons to make it more obvious how to trigger automation.